ENGYS/HELYX-OS/pages/installation.md

 permalink: /installation/
 ---

-1. These instructions assume you have a working version of [OpenFOAM-2.4.0](http://www.openfoam.org/archive/2.4.0/download/source.php).
-If you are using Ubuntu 14.04 or greater, the installer will download and install the proper version of OpenFOAM in steps 8-10.
+1. Before you proceed, please make sure you have a working version of [OpenFOAM-2.4.0](http://www.openfoam.org/archive/2.4.0/download/source.php) installed in your system.
+HELYX-OS v2.3.1 is designed to work only with this particular version of OpenFOAM.
+If you are using Ubuntu 14.04 or greater, the installer provided can download and install the proper version of OpenFOAM, as explained below during steps 8 to 10.

 2. Download the [latest 64 Bit binary of HELYX-OS](https://github.com/ENGYS/HELYX-OS/releases/download/v2.3.1/HELYX-OS-2.3.1-linux-x86_64.bin) from the [project releases](https://github.com/ENGYS/HELYX-OS/releases) or the [project front page](http://engys.github.io/HELYX-OS/).
 The installer name will have the form: